 #video: something that would make a good video that you want to get back to later and cut exactly the section that’s relevant into a clip

-#success/#fail: to indicate if the tester successfully or unsuccessfully completed an activity
+#success/#fail: to indicate if the test participant successfully or unsuccessfully completed an activity

 By UI element or product/site area

-Tagging the different sections of your product/site allows you to focus on all of the feedback and observations for given UI areas in one place--across tasks and testers.
+Tagging the different sections of your product/site allows you to focus on all of the feedback and observations for given UI areas in one place--across tasks and test participants.
 From there, you can notice commonalities and identify themes to act on in the design.

 Here are just a couple of examples, but this list will depend heavily on your product: